digitalspring/whitepaper/whitepaper.md

 of interest, i.e. channels to which recipients can subscribe at their own discretion, such as online forums and blogs.
 There, the sender doesn't know the exact audience when sending his message and doesn't decide on each recipient individually.
-However, as noted earlier, his notion of privacy will then also be different and he won't expect authenticity and deniability at the same time.
+However, as noted earlier, as the number of recipients will generally also be larger, his notion of privacy will also be different and he won't expect authenticity and deniability at the same time.

 Hence, to allow for large audiences, pairwise authentication could: